-There is no doubt that agriculture needs to become more productive in the future, in terms of both quantity and quality, if food security is to be delivered in the face of changing demographics.
-Yet agriculture should ideally deliver environmental and socio-economic benefits, to avoid breaching our planetary boundaries.
+Agriculture must become more productive in the future, in quantity and quality, if food security is to be delivered in the face of changing demographics and consumption patterns.
+However, agriculture already is a large contributor to environmental and social problems, including greenhouse gas emissions, water use and pollution, soil erosion, biodiversity loss, hunger and poverty.
+Agriculture must deliver enhanced food production, while producing environmental and socio-economic benefits and avoiding breaching planetary boundaries.
 This challenge is termed ‘Sustainable Intensification’ (SI).
-There are many possible routes to SI, ranging from increased reliance on technology, data analytics and robotics, through to increased reliance on complex land management and increased reliance on biodiversity of ecological processes.
-All fundamentally depend on ecological processes, and deliver a wide range of ecosystem services and, potentially, dis-services.
-All depend on the maintenance of natural capital, especially in the soil, to continue to deliver.
-But which approach might be more appropriate under particular circumstances, and can any of them deliver food security, social justice and environmental quality for all?
+There are many possible routes to SI, ranging from increased reliance on technology, data analytics and robotics, through to increased reliance on complex land management and on biodiversity that supports ecological processes and services.
+While fundamentally all flavors of SI depend on the maintenance of natural capital and ecosystem services for sustainability, are some approaches more appropriate under particular circumstances, and can any of them deliver food security, social justice and environmental quality for all?

-Indexed in: Google Scholar, CrossRef, CLOCKSS
+Indexed in: Google Scholar, DOAJ, CrossRef, CLOCKSS

 Sustainable Intensification and Ecosystem Services welcomes submissions of the following article types: Book Review, Case Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.